 Status of U.S. EPA Formaldehyde Regulation and Comparison with CARB Regulation

 Updated May 16, 2019 Status of U.S. EPA Formaldehyde Regulation and Comparison with CARB Regulation As of March 22, 2019, the U.S. Environmental Protection Agency (U.S. EPA) regulation to reduce formaldehyde emissions from composite wood products was fully in effect.
 A link to the U.S. EPA final regulation is included below.
 Note that the Federal Register document starts on page 89674 with preamble and background information; the regulation text starts on page 89724.
 The California Air Resources Board (CARB) “Airborne Toxic Control Measure (ATCM) to Reduce Formaldehyde Emissions from Composite Wood Products” remains fully in effect and CARB is continuing to enforce the ATCM.
 CARB will accept composite wood panels and finished goods (e.g., furniture, cabinets, and flooring) that comply with the U.S. EPA TSCA Title VI regulation and are labeled as TSCA Title VI compliant, because the CARB and TSCA Title VI formaldehyde emission standards are identical.
 It is important to note that for composite wood panels and finished goods to be legal for sale in California, if there is a difference between the CARB and U.S. EPA requirements, the more stringent requirement applies, regardless of whether it is a CARB or U.S. EPA requirement.
-U.S. EPA Regulation: https://www.federalregister.gov/documents/2016/12/12/2016-27987/formaldehydeemission-standards-for-composite-wood-products If you have questions regarding the CARB ATCM, please contact Ms. Julie Cooper at firstname.lastname@example.org or (916) 323-0018.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+U.S. EPA Regulation: https://www.federalregister.gov/documents/2016/12/12/2016-27987/formaldehydeemission-standards-for-composite-wood-products If you have questions regarding the CARB ATCM, please contact Ms. Julie Cooper at firstname.lastname@example.org or (916) 323-0018.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at email@example.com in time and we will delete it at the first time.